 - Imply that you’re studying abroad to party and only make friends.

-Some schools will ask for one or two academic references to submit with your application.
-Often they’ll ask the teachers to submit references directly to the university, though sometimes you will be asked to send them in yourself.
+Some schools will ask for one or two academic references (your teachers) to submit with your application.
+Often they’ll ask that the teachers submit references directly to the university.
+Sometimes you will be asked to send them in yourself.

-Choose teachers who really know you and ones who you have a good relationship with.
-This might be teachers you’ve had recently.
-When you ask them for an academic reference, you might want to provide a CV and a list of schools you’re applying to, so they can customize their references.
-A good rule of thumb: Give them at least a month’s notice, and be prepared to send reminders.
+Choose teachers who really know you and ones with who you have a good relationship.
+These might be teachers you’ve had recently or have now.
+When you ask them for an academic reference, you might want to provide them with your CV and a list of the schools you’re applying to so they can customize their references.
+Give them at least a month’s notice to prepare the reference for you and be prepared to send them reminders.

-Interviews are not very common, but you might be asked to do an interview over the phone or Skype.
-Interviews might sound scary, but they’re a great way to show your personality, and a good chance for you to ask questions and decide if the school is right for you--interviews are a two-way street!
+Interviews are not very common, but you might be asked to do an interview over the phone or on video chat.
+Interviews might sound scary, but they’re a great way to show your personality.
+They are also a good chance for you to ask questions and decide if the school is right for you – interviews are a two-way street!

 Here are some questions you might encounter in a study abroad interview:

 - Why do you want to study abroad?

 - Why are you interested in this particular program?

 - What are your long-term career goals?

 - Have you been abroad before?
 How did you find it?